sulao1999/sulao1999.github.io/essays/only-smart-questions-will-not-waste-time.md

 ---
 layout: essay
 type: essay
-title: Only smart questions will not waste time
+title: Only Smart Questions Will Not Waste Time
 # All dates must be YYYY-MM-DD format!
 date: 2021-01-25
 labels: